 The claimant/employee was employed as a welder in the respondent employer’s aircraft facility from 1993.

 In or around July 2005, the employee claimed that he sustained a neck injury.
 The employee reported the incident the following day but from August 2005 he began submitting medical certificates to the employer.
 The employee separately took a personal injury claim in regard to this incident.
-While on
+While on leave, the employee availed of the employer’s sick pay scheme.

 Already a subscriber?